 All AAFCO committee decisions are “final and valid” BUT are “subject to change.”
 These contradicting rules cause me to assume that AAFCO guidelines are not to be taken very seriously.

 If you actually sit down and read the AAFCO manual, it basically states that for all its thousands of words and rules that none of it really applies because it could change at any time.
 And it makes some pretty dangerous assumptions about food!

 What are the Commonly Used Ingredients that AAFCO Approves?

 These ingredients are completely acceptable forms of nutrition according to AAFCO:

 What do these foods actually consist of?

-Chicken meal: largely made up of chicken bones, ground and cooked at high heat for long periods of time.
-Not much nutritional value going on here since bone in cooked form is highly indigestible.
+Chicken meal: largely made up of chicken bones, ground, and cooked at high heat for long periods of time.
+Not much nutritional value going on here since the bone-in-cooked form is highly indigestible.
 But AAFCO does not recognize this.
 So it’s ok.